 Once they’re loaded you can name the stream and then add any venue streams or other streams you might from time to time use:-

-You will know that you’ve entered all the details correctly when you’re told that you’re On Air and can see the time counter climbing:-
+You will know that you’ve entered all the details correctly when BUTT confirms that you’re on air and you can see the time counter climbing:-

-You can also use BUTT to record the output from your soundcard, but I’ll leave you to explore that on your own.
+You can also use BUTT to record the output from your audio input, but I’ll leave you to explore that on your own.

-When the venue is quiet and empty, load your stream details into the “About Land” -> “Sound” -> “Music URL” box.
+If you’re using land on which you have access to the stream, load the details into the “About Land” -> “Sound” -> “Music URL” box.
 This time you WILL need to include http:// in the address.
 You also need to include the port number.
-That means the address above would be loaded as :- http://22.214.171.124:9512
+That means the address above would be loaded as :- http://184.108.40.206:9512

 If you can provide me with details that keep this page current, if I’ve made a mistake or omission, or if you think I could explain something more clearly, please let me know in Second Life